rtmigo/dmk_py/README.md

 ### Encryption

 When creating a directory, a random 256-bit salt is generated, which is also stored in one of the files.

-The private keys are derived from codenames using **scrypt** with a CPU/Memory cost of 2^17. **Blake2** 192-bit hashes combined with 192-bit nonces and used to find entries within the directory.
+The 256-bit private keys are derived from codenames using **scrypt** with a CPU/Memory cost of 2^17 and the salt.

-The data is encrypted with the *ChaCha20*.
+To find entry data within the directory we use **blake2b** 192-bit hashes combined with 192-bit nonce randoms.

+The **ChaCha20** algorithm encrypts the record data using a private 256-bit key obtained from the scrypt and 64-bit nonce.

 ### Obfuscation